opnfv/domino/docs/installationprocedure/installation.instructions.rst

 Repeat the installation steps for single node on each of the nodes.
 The script run_multinode.sh under ./domino/tests directory deploys the Domino Code on three hosts from a deployment node and tests RPC calls.
+The private key location and remote host IP addresses must be manually entered and IS_IPandKEY_CONFIGURED=false must be changed to IS_IPandKEY_CONFIGURED=true.